Badminton World Federation: Logo

 Over the years, the organization has had several logos.
 Originally it used the IBF logo.
-As the BWF, a new logo was adopted in 2007.
-In 2012 it adopted a new, streamlined logo.
+As the organization was renamed to BWF, a new logo designed by Aboeb Luthfy of Indonesia featuring a shuttlecock circling a stylized globe was adopted in 2007.
+In May 2012, it adopted a new, streamlined logo featuring the letters "BWF" inside a red stylized shuttlecock.